Sweden: Riots erupt in Stockholm neighborhood

 Authorities have launched an investigation into the unrest.

-"Of course it is very serious that the police officers are attacked when doing their job," Stockholm regional police chief Ulf Johansson said.
+"Of course it is very serious that the police officers are attacked when doing their job," Johansson said.

-"What we see may be a result of our increased pressure on criminals in the area," he added.
-"But I can assure that we are resilient and will not leave, rather intensify our work."
+He added: "But I can assure that we are resilient and will not leave, rather intensify our work."

 Large-scale riots in 2013